Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Results and discussion

 \subsection{Photocatalytic properties}

-With the detailed knowledge of the electronic structure of the TMD Janus hetero-bilayers, we now evaluate their performance in photocatalytic water splitting by comparing their band edges with the water redox potentials.
+With the detailed knowledge of the electronic structure of the TMD Janus heterobilayers, we now evaluate their performance in photocatalytic water splitting by comparing their band edges with the water redox potentials.
 We recall that the overall water-splitting mechanism includes both the OER~\cite{Fu2018,xia2018,Guan2018,Ju2020}, $4h^+ + 2H_2O \rightarrow O_2 + 4H^+$ and the HER, $4e^- + 4H_2O \rightarrow 2H_2 + 4OH^-$.
 In this process, photoexcited electrons are transferred from the CBM of the catalyst to drive the reduction process, while photogenerated holes at the VBM facilitate the oxidation process.
 Consequently, the thermodynamic feasibility of these reactions heavily depends on the absolute values of the CBM and VBM relative to the standard reduction potential of $H^+/H_2$ at 4.44~eV and the oxidation potential of $H_2O/O_2$ at -5.67~eV (pH$=0$).
 Beyond the requirement that the band edges straddle the redox potentials, the kinetic overpotentials, namely the energy difference between the band edges and the redox levels, should be large enough to overcome the activation barriers of each half-reaction.

-An overview of the frontier energy levels of the considered Janus hetero-bilayers relative to the redox potential, compared for reference with the same results computed for the homo-bilayers, is reported in Fig.~\ref{fig:offset}.
-Similar to the homo-bilayers featuring a Se-Se interface (SMoSe$\mid$SeMoS and SWSe$\mid$SeWS), which are the only ones fulfilling the requirement for overall catalytic water splitting at pH$=0$,\cite{xia2018,Guan2018,Yin2018a,Wei2019,Ji2018} among the hetero-bilayers, only SMoSe$\mid$SeWS exhibits the desired band alignment.
+An overview of the frontier energy levels of the considered Janus heterobilayers relative to the redox potential, compared for reference with the same results computed for the homobilayers, is reported in Fig.~\ref{fig:offset}.
+Similar to the homobilayers featuring a Se-Se interface (SMoSe$\mid$SeMoS and SWSe$\mid$SeWS), which are the only ones fulfilling the requirement for overall catalytic water splitting at pH$=0$,\cite{xia2018,Guan2018,Yin2018a,Wei2019,Ji2018} among the heterobilayers, only SMoSe$\mid$SeWS exhibits the desired band alignment.
 In this system, the CBM is 80~meV above the $H_2$ reduction level, and the VBM is 250~meV below the oxygen reduction threshold, demonstrating the catalytic robustness of this heterostructure.